genai-impact/ecologits/docs/tutorial/providers/litellm.md

 # LiteLLM

-This guide focuses on the integration of :seedling: **EcoLogits** with the [LiteLLM official python client :octicons-link-external-16:](https://github.com/BerriAI/litellm).
+This guide focuses on the integration of :seedling: **EcoLogits** with the [LiteLLM official Python client :octicons-link-external-16:](https://github.com/BerriAI/litellm).

 Official links: